The Surfin' Lungs: (2001–present)

-A single was planned later that year, a cover of Los Brincos' (a 1960s Spanish band) "Mejor" (translated as The Best) coupled with the old Brian Hyland hit "Sealed with a Kiss", which was shelved, while they were also one of the main acts in the Surfer Joe Summer Festival in Livorno, Italy, which was part of an eight-date tour of the country.
+A single was planned later that year, a cover of Los Brincos' (a 1960s Spanish band) Mejor (translated as The Best) coupled with the old Brian Hyland hit Sealed with a Kiss, which was shelved, while they were also one of the main acts in the Surfer Joe Summer Festival in Livorno, Italy, which was part of an eight-date tour of the country.

 A couple of years after the release of Full Petal Jacket, former drummer Ray Webb returned to the fold after filling in part-time, replacing Sputnik Weazel and in May 2013 the Lungs played the famous Cavern Club as one of many bands invited to the International Pop Overthrow event in Liverpool.

-After a six-year hiatus, the Lungs released their eighth original album in July 2016, "Surf Factor 8", released on Redondo Records, with Webb back on drums, his first album since "Goin To Rockingham" in 2002.
+After a six-year hiatus, the Lungs released their eighth original album in July 2016, Surf Factor 8, released on Redondo Records, with Webb back on drums, his first album since "Goin To Rockingham" in 2002.
 Of the 14 tracks, 13 were self penned by the group, while there was a cover of The Ramones track Babysitter.

+In 2023, the Lungs went back into the studio and produced their ninth album, Last Wave To Surfsville, which saw the band reduced to a trio following the departure of co-founder Dean.
+The album came out on Redondo Records in July, with 14 tracks, including a cover of the theme tune from Z-Cars.
+There was a first lead vocal on an album by drummer Webb, with Gilling also taking the lead on his song San Diego Dreaming.

+John Bowles was brought into the band in late 2024 to replace original bassist Dean, whose departure from the band was made permanent after he decided to call it quits.
+After a temporary hiatus from performing live and following a few months of rehearsals, the Surfin’ Lungs were able to go back on the road again as a quartet.